NHS-digital-website/deploy/ansible/roles/foundations/aws_cd/README.md

-# Continous Delivery using AWS Services
+# Continuous Delivery using AWS Services

 # CodeBuild

-AMIs are build using CodeBuild
+CodeBuild is used to build AMI and to build & deploy Hippo CMS.